ansys/pyfluent-visualization/doc/source/getting_started/index.rst

 .. _getting_started:

 ===============
-Getting Started
+Getting started
 ===============
-To run pyfluent-visualization, you must have a local licensed copy of Ansys Fluent. pyfluent-visualization supports Ansys Fluent versions 2022 R2 or newer.
+To run PyFluent-Visualization, you must have a local licensed copy of Ansys Fluent.
+PyFluent-Visualization supports Ansys Fluent versions 2022 R2 and later.

 Visit `Ansys <https://www.ansys.com/>`_ for more information on getting a licensed copy of Ansys Fluent.